9 Signs It’s Time to Cut Off Family—and What to Do

 1. Self-reflection

 Reflect on your reasons for cutting off family and ensure it’s the best option for your mental and emotional health.
+Take time to explore whether this choice is rooted in self-protection, unresolved hurt, or a pattern that continues to harm you.

 2. Seek professional guidance